You are located in service: E-Mail-Routing//Email Routing

 Formatting the recipient verification file

-In this file, all e-mail addresses of the respective institution must be listed line by line without the domain part.
+In this file, all email addresses of the respective institution must be listed line by line without the domain part.

 webmaster